alexfalkowski/go-service/README.md

 - [YAML](https://github.com/go-yaml/yaml)

 The configuration can be read from multiple sources by specifying a flag called `--input` or `-i`.
 As per the following:
 - `env:CONFIG_FILE` - Read from an env variable called `CONFIG_FILE`.
 This is the default if nothing is passed.
 The env variable can be file path or the configuration.
-If it is the config, we expect the format of `extension:ENV_VARIABLE`, where extension is the supported kinds and `ENV_VARIABLE` contains the contents of the config that are *base64 encoded*.
+If it is the config, we expect the format of `extension:ENV_VARIABLE`, where extension is the supported kinds and `ENV_VARIABLE` contains the contents of the config that are *base64 encoded*. **This can be overridden.**
 - `file:path` - Read from the path.

 The reason for this is that we want to be able to separate how configuration is retrieved.
 This way we can use and [application configuration system](https://github.com/alexfalkowski/konfig).